Flight feather: Specialized flight feathers

 Flight feathers are also used by some species in visual displays.
 Male standard-winged and pennant-winged nightjars have modified P2 primaries (using the descendant numbering scheme explained above) which are displayed during their courtship rituals.
 In the standard-winged nightjar, this modified primary consists of an extremely long shaft with a small "pennant" (actually a large web of barbules) at the tip.
 In the pennant-winged nightjar, the P2 primary is an extremely long (but otherwise normal) feather, while P3, P4 and P5 are successively shorter; the overall effect is a broadly forked wingtip with a very long plume beyond the lower half of the fork.

-Males of many species, ranging from the widely introduced ring-necked pheasant to Africa's many whydahs, have one or more elongated pairs of rectrices, which play an often-critical role in their courtship rituals.
-The outermost pair of rectrices in male lyrebirds are extremely long and strongly curved at the ends.
-These plumes are raised up over the bird's head (along with a fine spray of modified uppertail coverts) during his extraordinary display.
+Males of many species, ranging from the widely introduced ring-necked pheasant to Africa's many whydahs, have one or more elongated pairs of rectrices, which play an required role in their courtship rituals.
+The outermost pair of rectrices in male lyrebirds are long and strongly curved at the ends.
+These plumes are raised up over the bird's head (along with modified uppertail coverts) during his display.
 Rectrix modification reaches its pinnacle among the birds of paradise, which display an assortment of often bizarrely modified feathers, ranging from the extremely long plumes of the ribbon-tailed astrapia (nearly three times the length of the bird itself) to the dramatically coiled twin plumes of the magnificent bird-of-paradise.

 Owls have remiges which are serrated rather than smooth on the leading edge.
 This adaptation disrupts the flow of air over the wings, eliminating the noise that airflow over a smooth surface normally creates, and allowing the birds to fly and hunt silently.

 The rectrices of woodpeckers are proportionately short and very stiff, allowing them to better brace themselves against tree trunks while feeding.
 This adaptation is also found, though to a lesser extent, in some other species that feed along tree trunks, including treecreepers and woodcreepers.

 Scientists have not yet determined the function of all flight feather modifications.
 Male swallows in the genera Psalidoprocne and Stelgidopteryx have tiny recurved hooks on the leading edges of their outer primaries, but the function of these hooks is not yet known; some authorities suggest they may produce a sound during territorial or courtship displays.